In summer 2019 Whitstable Biennale will re-launch with a new name.

-We have been gradually expanding beyond Whitstable over the last 10 years, working along the Thames Estuary, where the River Thames slowly becomes the sea.
+We have gradually expanded our work beyond Whitstable over the last 10 years, working along the Thames Estuary where the River Thames slowly becomes the sea.
 In April 2018 we joined Arts Council England’s National Portfolio for the first time, with a remit to work from Dartford to Whitstable.
-In Spring 2019 we will re-launch a new name that more clearly represents everything we do, and Whitstable Biennale will become one of the projects that the new organisation presents.

 Our programme over 2018 – 2022 includes

-- Estuary 2020, a major international festival for the Thames Estuary, developed in collaboration with Metal, and presented in South Essex (Metal) and North Kent (Whitstable Biennale) in September-October 2020
+- Estuary 2020, a major international festival for the Thames Estuary, developed in collaboration with Metal, and presented in South Essex (Metal) and North Kent (Cement Fields) in September-October 2020

-- New works by artists, including Raising the Sittingbourne Barn by Kieren Reed this August, in partnership with Ideas Test (Swale and Medway).
+- New works by artists, including Raising the Sittingbourne Barn by Kieren Reed, in partnership with Ideas Test (Swale and Medway)

-- The tenth Whitstable Biennale, featuring screenings, live performances, sound works, events, talks and workshops
+- The tenth Whitstable Biennale festival, featuring screenings, live performances, sound works, events, talks and workshops

 If you’d like to get involved, contact us at info[at]whitstablebiennale[dot]com / +44 (0) 1227 82 4350.